redpesk-core/afb-app-manager/docs/migration-from-wgt-to-rpm.md

 The widget standard is now obsolete and the way it is integration within DNF/RPM is not using zip package file.

-the new packagin doesn't rely any more on the configuration file `config.xml` but exploit files of directory `.rpconfig`.
+the new packaging doesn't rely any more on the configuration file `config.xml` but exploit files of directory `.rpconfig`.

 These files are: